 Students will need to demonstrate critical thinking and problem-solving skills throughout the semester.
 There are times students will be asked to think creatively and given minimal instructions to then demonstrate their highest capabilities.
-This process is intentional and part of encouraging students to work independently while practicing time management, organizational, communication, and problem-solving skills; all of which are needed in the workforce.
+This process is intentional and part of encouraging students to work independently while practicing time management, organizational, communication, and problemsolving skills; all of which are needed in the workforce.

-This is a writing intensive course and to enhance student success students may be asked to attend an in-person writing workshop at the discretion of the instructor.
+Although a web-based class, this is a writing intensive course and to enhance student success students may be asked to attend an in-person writing workshop at the discretion of the instructor.
 Special consideration is unlikely but may be given, once again at the discretion of the instructor.
 Attendance will be noted, and grade will be part of student's participation grade.